 The Foundation evaluated the fair values of its financial statements based on the current interest rate environment, related market values and current pricing of financial instruments with comparable terms.
 The carrying values of cash, investments - short term, accounts payable and accrued liabilities are considered to approximate fair values due to their short-term maturity.
 Investments - Restricted Fund and Endowment Fund are investments in pooled funds.
-Their fair value is approximated by their respective fund's net asset value which is determined based on the fair value of the assets held by the fund less any liabilities.
+The fair value of the pooled funds is approximated by the Foundation's percentage ownership of the respective fund's net asset value which is determined based on the fair value of the assets held by the fund less any liabilities.